Akohjesse/Akohjesse/README.md

  # Hi there,

- Im a full stack web programmer, (web2.0, 3.0).
-My stack includes Js (Node.js & vue.js), solidity, and lots of css.
+ I'm a full stack web programmer, (web2.0, 3.0).
+My stack includes JavaScript (Node.js & vue.js), solidity, and lots of css.
 Check my pinned repo's to see some cool stuff i worked on.

  # Contact
  You can hit me up on twitter - [@jesseakoh](https://twitter.com/jesseakoh)